albinekcom/MapVsForInVsForEachChallenge/README.md

 $ swift test
 ```

-> Modify `attempts` property in `MapVsForLoopChallengeTests` class to check performance for more / fewer runs.
+> Modify `arrayLength` property in `MapVsForLoopChallengeTests` class to check performance for longer / shorter array.